Steel Building Systems, Inc

 Ideally, you should keep inside humidity at less than 60%, while providing six to eight air exchanges per hour.

-When planning a pre-engineered steel building which will include heating and air conditioning, consider adding adequate insulation.
+When planning a pre-engineered steel building which will include heating and air conditioning, consider adding adequate insulation to stop building sweat.
 Poorly insulated and ventilated metal buildings may experience significant sweating problems in some locations— particularly if they are climate-controlled.

 Better-grade insulation will save you money over the lifetime of your building, slashing utility bills by as much as 50%.
 Better insulation reduces outside noise— and helps protect against condensation.